AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/testing_contracts/index.md

 This will be improved in the future with a dedicated command.
 :::

 By default, TXE runs at `http://localhost:8080`.
-So you can run  contracts tests with:
+Using `aztec-nargo`, contract tests can be run tests with:

 `aztec-nargo test --oracle-resolver http://host.docker.internal:8080`